YOUR BURNING QUESTIONS

-Q: How much money do I need to open my own Voodoo Brewing Co. franchise location?
+Q: How much money do I need to open my own Voodoo Brewing Co. brewpub franchise location?

 Q: I have no idea how to brew craft beer.
-Can I still own a beer franchise like Voodoo Brewing Co.?
+Can I still own a brewery franchise like Voodoo Brewing Co.?

 A: Short answer: YES.
-Long answer: We brew all our beer at our 30,000-square foot taproom in Meadville, PA, and then deliver it right to the doorstep of each brewpub franchise location.
-We are equipped to keep doing this no matter how many franchise locations we acquire, so there’s no danger of you ever having to brew beer on your own.
+Long answer: We brew all our craft beer at our 30,000-square-foot taproom in Meadville, PA, and then deliver it right to the doorstep of each brewpub franchise location.
+We are equipped to keep doing this no matter how many brewery franchise locations we acquire, so there’s no danger of you ever having to brew craft beer on your own.

 Q: Do you sell anything besides craft beer?

 A: We sure do — glad you asked!
 In addition to our award-winning craft beer, we also sell barrel-aged mixed drinks for those non-beer types, as well as nitro coffee and nitro teas for customers looking for a caffeine boost.
 Then there’s our eclectic, localized pub menu created by our Executive Chef, Nate Cillo and individually crafted for each brewpub so that no two menus are alike.
 Oh, and we didn’t even talk about the merchandise!
 Baseball caps, t-shirts, scarves, you name it — all for our rabid Voodoo fans who love us so much they want to WEAR us!

 Q: I love the idea of owning a brewpub... but I’m not the “pub franchise” type.
 Can I make the space my own?